-People who were in institutional care as children before 1990 (Pre-1990 Care Leavers, also known as Forgotten Australians) can receive support.
+People who were in institutional care as children before 1990 (Pre-1990 Care Leavers, also known as Forgotten Australians and Care Leavers) can receive support.

 The Victorian Government is committed to providing ongoing support to Pre-1990 Care Leavers to address the impact of past practices.